-- Partnered claimants can access up to a combined maximum of 20 weeks (100 days).
+- For births and adoptions in the 2023-24 financial year: - Partnered claimants can access up to a combined maximum of 20 weeks (100 days).
 Generally, the most a person in a couple can take is 18 weeks (90 days).
-2 weeks (10 days) are reserved for their partner or other parent to claim. - Single claimants can access the maximum of 20 weeks (100 days). - Parental Leave Pay days do not have to be used in a continuous block.
+2 weeks (10 days) are reserved for their partner or other parent to claim. - Single claimants can access the maximum of 20 weeks (100 days). - For births and adoptions in the 2024-25 financial year: - Partnered claimants can access up to a combined maximum of 22 weeks (110 days).
+Generally, the most a person in a couple can take is 20 weeks (100 days).
+2 weeks (10 days) are reserved for their partner or other parent to claim. - Single claimants can access the maximum of 22 weeks (110 days). - Parental Leave Pay days do not have to be used in a continuous block.
 They can be received on any day the claimant is not working, and is caring for the child. - Generally, up to 10 days can be taken at the same time as the partner or other parent. - Days can be claimed up to 100 days in the past, and all days must be taken within 2 years of the child's date of birth or adoption.

-- Claimant must be an Australian resident (page 56), an SCV holder (page 56) residing in Australia, or holder of a specified temporary visa (page 57). - Available to new Australian residents after 104 weeks in Australia as an Australian resident, SCV holder or holder of a specified temporary visa (some exemptions may apply). - Cannot be paid if the claimant has not been an Australian resident for at least 104 weeks and an exemption does not apply on the day the child is born or adopted. - May be paid during a temporary absence from Australia of up to 56 weeks.
+- Claimant must be an Australian resident (page 56), an SCV holder (page 57) residing in Australia, or holder of a specified temporary visa (page 57). - A newly arrived resident's waiting period (page 55) of 104 weeks applies to claimants.
+Some exemptions may apply. - Cannot be paid if, on the day the child is born or adopted, a newly arrived resident's waiting period (page 55) applies to the claimant.
+Some exemptions may apply. - May be paid during a temporary absence from Australia of up to 56 weeks.
 However, specified temporary visa holders may only be paid in limited circumstances.